id/emqx-docs/en_US/dashboard/introduction.md

 EMQX Dashboard is a web application that listens to port `18083` by default.
 After installing EMQX successfully, you can access and use the EMQX Dashboard by opening <http://localhost:18083/> (replace localhost with the actual IP address if deployed on a non-local machine) through your browser.

 ::: tip
-EMQX can still be used normally without Dashboard enabled, Dashboard just provides the option for users to use it visually.
+EMQX can still be used normally without the Dashboard enabled.
+The Dashboard just provides the option for users to use it visually.
 :::

 ### First Login